nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

 Configuration system overview
 =============================

-Zephyr and NCS use several configuration systems, each system with a specialized syntax and purpose.
+Zephyr and the |NCS| use several configuration systems, each system with a specialized syntax and purpose.

 The |NCS| consists of the following configuration sources:

-* Devicetree specification (DTS) files for hardware-related options.
+* Devicetree source (DTS) files for hardware-related options.
 * Kconfig files for software-related options.
 * Partition Manager files for memory layout configuration.
   This is an |NCS| configuration system that is not available in Zephyr.